dotnet/AspNetCore.Docs/aspnetcore/blazor/images.md

 ms.date: 11/09/2021
 uid: blazor/images
 ---
-# Work with images in ASP.NET Core Blazor apps
+# Work with images in ASP.NET Core Blazor

 This article describes common scenarios for working with images in Blazor apps.